outdreamer/build-a-cure/docs/tasks/solution_workflows.md

             - example: when applying AI, first distort useful system/interface components like structural similarities/alignments/efficiencies in data sets to reduce the work of Ai algorithms to identify important variables/structures, or automate this by applying important variable or variable structure patterns like hub variables connecting many variables with functions like 'cause' or foundation variables (on which other variables develop) to identify these structures automatically
               - this connects the problem format of a data set with the solution format of a prediction function, using additional logic to transform the data set into another data set format that is a possible input to an AI algorithm, but with additional highlighting distortions added in the data set format to keep it in a format that is useful to an AI algorithm with the relevant modifications to make the ai algorithm's task more adjacent

-    - filter interaction structures that dont contradict relevant interactions in the problem system or the solution system (or adjust solution system if not required to be in its original format), determining relevance by whether the components are interactive with or are vertex variables (causative/generative/descriptive) of the problem/solution components, and build possible solutions out of these filtered interaction structures

-    - find vertex variables of differences (certainty/uncertainty, equal/opposite, structural/abstract) and apply as structures to fulfill problem-solution core interaction functions

     - apply interfaces (like concept/cause/function) to generate solution automation workflows that connect problem/solution metadata given known connections between problems-solutions
         - apply core interaction function (like 'connect') to problem/solution metadata (like 'generative functions' or vertex variables) of problem/solutions structures instead of the structures themselves
           - example: